Bristol

 Weather

-Bristol experiences mild temperatures with average highs of 21°C and lows of 11°C during summer.
-Winter can be chilly with highs of 8°C and lows of 2°C. Rainfall is evenly distributed throughout the year, with slightly more precipitation in the winter months.
-The humidity levels are moderate, and air quality is generally good.
+Bristol experiences mild temperatures with average highs of 18°C (64°F) in summer and 8°C (46°F) in winter.
+Rainfall is moderate throughout the year with the wettest months typically from November to January.
+Humidity levels are moderate, and air quality in the city is generally good.

 Language